Software Development Market Size and Share

 Software Development Market Analysis by Mordor Intelligence

-The software development market stands at USD 0.57 trillion in 2025 and is forecast to reach USD 1.04 trillion by 2030 at a 12.9% CAGR.
-Strong enterprise appetite for artificial-intelligence-enabled tooling, rapid cloud-native adoption, and unrelenting digital-transformation mandates are accelerating spending across every major vertical.
-Generative AI already contributes 30% of enterprise code output, reshaping productivity expectations and widening the gap between early adopters and laggards ScienceDaily.
+The Software Development Market size is estimated at USD 0.57 trillion in 2025, and is expected to reach USD 1.04 trillion by 2030, at a CAGR of 12.90% during the forecast period (2025-2030).
+Strong enterprise appetite for artificial-intelligence-enabled tooling, rapid cloud-native adoption, and unrelenting digital-transformation mandates are accelerating spending across every major vertical, and generative AI already contributes 30% of enterprise code output, reshaping productivity expectations and widening the gap between early adopters and laggards.
 Cloud deployment models dominate current spend and post the fastest growth at 24.0% CAGR, highlighting the shift away from on-premise infrastructure.
 Small and medium enterprises (SMEs) are pivotal to demand expansion as low-code platforms and pay-as-you-go cloud services lower entry barriers.
-Asia-Pacific’s 19.4% CAGR challenges North America’s 37.2% revenue lead, underscoring an increasingly multipolar growth narrative.
+Asia-Pacific's 19.4% CAGR challenges North America's 37.2% revenue lead, underscoring an increasingly multipolar growth narrative.

 Key Report Takeaways